DragonSenses/visionize/README.md

 - TypeScript
 - React
 - TailwindCSS
-- MySQL, Prisma and PlanetScale for database
+- PostgreSQL and Prisma ORM for database
 - Clerk for authentication
 - Stripe API for payment handling
 - zustand for state management